-Texts by Ebony L. Haynes and Hannah Black.
+Introduction by Ebony L. Haynes.
+Text by Hannah Black.
 Conversation between Kandis Williams and Okwui Okpokwasili

 The inaugural volume in a new series of books, Kandis Williams documents the Los Angeles–based artist’s exhibition A Line.
 Interrogating issues of race, nationalism, authority, and eroticism, her topical work is made across collage, sculpture, and video.